 That scripture might sound like those are extreme cases, but even those teachers fell victim to the wrong mindset.
 What I’m trying to convey is seeing how a mindset that Satan spawned has majorly affected us all in some way or another.
-If your teaching is based on the idea that “Jesus did it all so we don’t have to,” your mindset becomes to just do your best and you will be able to help people through stories of how you did your best with Jesus.
-It will not be from scripture plainly warning us time and time again as believers to not live in sin any longer, or how we learn obedience by what we suffer, just like our Messiah.
+If your teaching is based from the idea that “Jesus did it all so you don’t have to” your mindset becomes to just do your best and you will be able to help people through stories of how you did your best with Jesus and not from scripture plainly warning us time and time again for believers to not live in sin any longer or how we learn obedience by what we suffer, just like our Messiah.

-This mindset has infiltrated the way we view our leaders, not that someone brilliantly conveying a message is a bad thing per se.
-However, a believer’s gauge should never be about needing their head pastor to deliver this amazingly brilliant message for you to stay close and obey your Messiah.
-It should rather be about making sure we speak the truth of His word at all cost.
-Also, your pastor will not be standing before the judgment seat of Messiah on your behalf.
-In this vein Paul explains:
+This mindset has infiltrated the way we view our leaders.
+Not that someone brilliantly conveying a message is a bad thing persay, it’s just that a believer’s gage should never be about always needing their head Pastor to deliver this amazingly brilliant message for you to stay close and obey your Messiah.
+It should be more about making sure we speak the truth of His word at all cost.
+Also, your Pastor will not be standing before the judgment seat of Messiah on your behalf.
+In this vain Paul explains:

 How many “so called” Christian leaders play right into what Satan worked through Constantine?
-The “ways of the nations” described in the Bible is exactly what these leaders have fallen prey to when they link up with governmental officials.
-If these officials truly were doing what the Bible teaches, they would get removed so quickly by the other officials using any means necessary.
+The ‘ways of the nations’ descibed in the Bible is exactly what these leaders have fallen prey to when they link up with governmental officials.
+If these officials truly were doing what the Bible teaches they would get removed so quickly by the other officials using any means necessary.

 This mindset has plagued us whether we want to admit it or not.
-Many people look to their pastors as the end-all and be-all regarding where they find truth.
+Many people look to their Pastors as the end all be all on where they find truth.
 The teacher is just a servant who hopefully is teaching the right message.

 1 JOHN 2:27 As for you, the anointing you received from him remains in you, and you do not need anyone to teach you.
 But as his anointing teaches you about all things and as that anointing is real, not counterfeit—just as it has taught you, remain in him.

-This mindset has been a major influence into the idea that all one truly needs is the New Testament for an effective walk with their Savior.
-Combine all the mindsets in the former ten in your view of the New Testament, and you’ve now got some major problems.
+This mindset has been a major influence into the idea that all one truly needs is the New Testament for an efective walk with their Savior.
+Combine all the mindsets in the former ten in your view of the New Testament and you’ve now got some major problems.
 Yet Paul tells us:

 2 TIMOTHY 3:15-16 and how from infancy you have known the Holy Scriptures, which are able to make you wise for salvation through faith in Messiah Yahusha (Christ Jesus).
 All Scripture is God-breathed and is useful for teaching, rebuking, correcting and training in righteousness,

-Another problem with this mindset was that we began to look at our Messiah through a westernized Greek lens rather than through the Hebrew lens, which is His heritage from Abraham, Isaac, and Jacob.
-If it’s His heritage, then it’s our heritage as well, no matter what man has tried to change.
+Another problem with this mindset was we began to look at our Messiah through a westernized Greek lens rather than through the Hebrew lens which is His heritage from Abraham, Isaac, and Jacob.
+If it’s His heritage then it’s our heritage as well no matter what man has tried to change.